PrefectHQ/prefect/docs/ui/rate-limits.md

 Prefect Cloud limits creation of flow and task runs to:

+- 400 per minute for personal accounts
-- 2,000 per minute per account
+- 2,000 per minute for organization accounts

 The Prefect Cloud API will return a `429` response with an appropriate `Retry-After` header if these limits are triggered.